coderefinery/mma/_episodes/02-overview.md

 * Pybind11
 * Cython

 Simplified Wrapper and Interface Generator (SWIG) is a tool that simplies the two step process of making a wrapper and generating a interface which makes the wrapper callable from the interpreter.
 According to the SWIG documentation, "SWIG was orignally designed to make it extremely easy for scientist and engineers to build extensible scientific software without having a degree in software engineering".
 So SWIG should really be the only thing we need, right?
-Could be, but before giving a motivation for the other tools, it is worth mentioning that SWIG support a range of interpreting languages, not only Python.
+Could be, but before giving a motivation for the other tools, it is worth mentioning that SWIG support a range of interpreting languages (C#,Common Lisp, Go,R, Lua ...), not only Python.

 F2PY is a tool for interfacing Fortan and Python.
 According to "Python Scripting for Computational Science" transfering Numpy arrays between Python and compiled Fortran code is easier with F2PY than SWIG.